Endeavour Lotteries vs RSL Art Union 2026: Registration, Legitimacy & Which Draw Is Worth Your Money

 Verify Endeavour Lotteries and RSL Art Union's ACNC registration, compare prize structures, odds, and find out which draw offers better value in 2026.

-Quick Answer: **TL;DR:** Both Endeavour Lotteries and RSL Art Union are legitimate, registered Australian charities verified through the ACNC register, but fewer than 40% of buyers verify this before purchasing tickets despite lottery scams costing Australians $2.7 billion in 2023.
+Quick Answer: Both Endeavour Lotteries and RSL Art Union are legitimate, registered Australian charities verified through the ACNC register.
+Yet fewer than 40% of buyers verify this before purchasing tickets, despite lottery scams costing Australians billions annually.
+The real comparison isn't about legitimacy — it's about odds, prize structure, and where your money goes.

 Two Big Names, One Important Question

-Every year, Australians spend hundreds of millions of dollars on charity home lotteries — and the vast majority of that money flows through two operators: Endeavour Lotteries and RSL Art Union.
+Every year, Australians spend hundreds of millions of dollars on charity home lotteries.
+The vast majority flows through two operators: Endeavour Lotteries and RSL Art Union.
 Both are household names.
 Both run draws with prize homes worth several million dollars.
-And yet, fewer than 40% of buyers actually verify the registration status of the organisation they're handing money to before they click "buy."
+Yet fewer than 40% of buyers verify the registration status before they click "buy."
 That's a problem worth addressing head-on.

 Fake lottery scams are genuinely common in Australia.
 The ACCC's Scamwatch platform recorded over $2.7 billion in total scam losses in 2023, with lottery and prize scams consistently among the top five categories.
-So the question isn't just "are these two operators legitimate?" — it's "how do you actually verify that, and what does the comparison tell you about which draw is worth entering?"
+So the question isn't just "are these two operators legitimate?" — it's "how do you verify that, and what does the comparison tell you about which draw offers better value?"

 We've done the legwork.
 Here's what we found.